donal-s/roi-trace-selector/README.md

 See the License for the specific language governing permissions and limitations under the License.

+The chart view uses a customised and cut down version of [uPlot](https://github.com/leeoniya/uPlot) by Leon Sorokin under the MIT licence

 Copyright 2020-22 DemonSoft.org - the code is Apache licenced, the branding isn't.
 If you fork the repository, get your own :)